- What is Business Aviation?

 One-Point Recertification Options

-- One point per year may be obtained by attending any of these events related to management issues with a flight department:
+- One point per year may be obtained for each event attended.
+These events relate to flight department management issues:

 - NBAA Schedulers & Dispatchers Conference